 1. Fruit juice and vegetable juice are not created equal

 It may sound counter-intuitive, but fruit juice may actually raise your risk of heart disease.
 Fructose, the primary sugar found in fruit, is transformed into triglycerides in the liver and promotes insulin resistance, both of which promote heart disease.
+Similarly, fruit juice increases type 2 diabetes risk while whole fruit lowers it.

 Why do you think high-fructose corn syrup is so bad for you?